5.1 Do you recognize these clouds, drops, and snowflakes?

 - When you feel you are ready, take Quiz 5-1.
 You will be allowed to take this quiz only once.
 Good luck!

-Some clouds exist in regions where the temperature is below 0oC and thus can be made of ice.
+Some clouds exist in regions where the temperature is below 0 oC and thus can be made of ice.
 Ice is simply water in an organized crystalline form.
 While on the molecular scale the arrangement of water molecules in the ice matrix is the same, the visible shape can vary dramatically.
-In fact, certain shapes are favored in different temperature regimes (see figure below).
+In fact, certain shapes are favored in different temperature excess vapor density regimes (see figure below).
 Excess vapor density is simply the amount of water vapor (in terms of milligram per cubic meter of air) in excess of ice saturation, not liquid water saturation, which is shown as the dashed line.
-At temperatures above -3oC, simple hexagonal plates occur.
-Between -3oC and -8oC, columns form.
-Between -8oC and -22oC, plates are formed, with the more complex plates occurring with a greater excess of water vapor.
-At temperatures below -22oC, columns once again dominate and go from simpler to more complex as the excess water vapor increases.
+At temperatures above –3 oC, simple hexagonal plates occur.
+Between –3 oC and –8 oC, columns form at low excess vapor densities and needles at high excess vapor densities.
+Between –8 oC and –22 oC, plates are formed, with more complex forms occurring at a higher excess vapor densities.
+At temperatures below –22 oC, columns once again dominate and go from simpler to more complex forms as the excess vapor density increases.

 Ice crystal habits as a function of temperature and excess water vapor (i.e., water vapor greater than saturation water vapor).

 The next time it snows, catch snowflakes on a cold surface and take a good look at them.
 Their shape will tell you a lot about the environment in which they were formed.
-In State College, we often see plates with broad branches and sometimes we see dendrites, telling us that the snowflakes were formed at altitudes in the cloud where the temperature was between -22oC and -8oC and the excess water vapor was large.
+In State College, Pennsylvania, we often see plates with broad branches and sometimes we see dendrites, telling us that the snowflakes were formed at altitudes in the cloud where the temperature was between –22 oC and –8 oC and the excess vapor density was large.